Eperty123/SWPatcher/README.md

 ## How to use

-The usage is almost the same as the original SWPatcher, to open it run SWPatcher.exe
+The usage is almost the same as the original SWPatcher, to open it run SWPatcher.exe Make sure you select region "Japan Custom" if you want to launch a custom client

 ### How to select the client path
 ```